techmatlock/spotify-discover-weekly-save-awslambda/README.md

 # Spotify Discover Weekly Save

 ## Description
 This projects aims to address the problem of not having time in the week to listen to your weekly refresh of songs in Discover Weekly.
 This script will fetch all songs each week and save to a new playlist in your Spotify account.
+Includes AWS Lambda and EventBridge Setup.

 ## Demo